-Where and how can I test the fluidlab R-300?
+Where can I see the fluidlab R-300 in action?

-The fluidlab R-300 is CE certified according to applicable EU regulations for laboratory equipment.
-The fluidlab R-300 can be used for life sciences and research purposes only.
+The fluidlab R-300 is CE marked in accordance with the applicable EU regulations for laboratory equipment.
+The fluidlab R-300 can only be used for research purposes.

 Whom to contact if I have problems or questions about measurements?

 Problems or questions about measurements and applications can be solved by using the supplied user manual.
 If you have any further questions, please contact our support team by e-mail (firstname.lastname@example.org).

 The fluidlab is not waterproof and should only be used in a dry environment.
 For cleaning, we recommend wiping it dry with 99% isopropanol/ethanol, with a soft microfibre cloth or, in a laboratory environment, with a soft disposable paper towel.
 If the measuring chamber is stubbornly dirty, the supplied cleaning sticks can be moistened with 99% isopropanol beforehand.
 The following video explains the cleaning of the fluidlab in detail.

 The fluidlab R-300 combines three central laboratory technologies "spectrometry", "cell counting" and "staining-free viability measurement" in one instrument.
 The anvajo technology is based on the holographic microscopy method.
 The optical signal is processed by anvajo's mathematical reconstruction software.
 Machine learning methods, such as Deep Neural Networks, subsequently ensure accurate counting and classification.
 In addition to the cell counter, the fluidlab R-300 is also the smallest spectrometer available.
 Spectrum can be acquired between 375 nm and 700 nm, with a spectral resolution of less than 2 nm.
 Optical absorption measurements and scattered light measurements can thus be easily performed over the entire wavelength range.

 How powerful is the spectrometer?